https://www.gosh.nhs.uk/conditions-and-treatments/conditions-we-treat/factor-v-deficiency/

 Imaging scans, such as MRI, CT or ultrasound scans may be used to identify any internal bleeds, for instance, inside a joint.

-How is Factor V deficiency treated?
+Factor V deficiency treatment

-It is important that people with Factor V deficiency should not use Non-Steroidal Anti-Inflammatory Drugs (NSAIDs such as ibuprofen) as this greatly increases the risk of bleeding.
+It is important that people with severe Factor V deficiency should not use Non-Steroidal Anti-Inflammatory Drugs (NSAIDs such as ibuprofen) as this greatly increases the risk of bleeding.
 Other methods of pain relief should be used instead.
+Caution is needed for injections as well – immunisations for instance, should be given subcutaneously (under the skin) rather than intramuscularly (into a muscle) to reduce the risk of a painful bruised swelling (haematoma) developing.

+Children and young people with mild Factor V deficiency have a normal life span.
+Some activities may need to be avoided, such as contact sports that carry a high risk of head injury for instance, but most day-to-day activities will cause few problems.
 It is always advisable to wear a medical alert identity necklace or bracelet to alert health care professionals about having Factor V deficiency – details are available via The Haemophilia Society support organisation.
-Any surgery or future pregnancy will need careful planning in advance so it is important that all health care professionals involved are aware.
+Any surgery or future pregnancy will need careful planning in advance, so it is important that all health care professionals involved are aware.

 As Factor V deficiency is a genetic condition that can be passed on from parent to child, it is possible to have genetic counselling before planning a family, both for affected individuals and unaffected carriers.
-Talk to us about a referral to our Clinical Genetics service.

-Children and young people with Factor V deficiency need life-long monitoring and treatment, so as a child approaches their teenage years, we will start to talk to them about getting ready to move on to adult health services.
+Children and young people with Factor V deficiency need life-long monitoring and treatment, so as your child approaches their teenage years, we will start to talk to them about getting ready to move on to adult health services.
 This is a planned process so that they become more independent as they grow older and able to manage their own health.